catunderrain/AISC2024-IOTMLLAB/PigNose/README.md

 # Project: FACE DIRECTION & FACE FILTER
-    Inbox me if these is any problem or issue, or email: catunderrainvn@gmail.com
+    If you encounter any issues, feel free to inbox me or email: catunderrainvn@gmail.com
 ---
 ## Installation
 ### Step 1: Install Dlib